 Some stories are more well-known than others.
 This is the case with any genre including ballet.
 Below we have a list of seven of our favorite famous ballets.

 7. La Bayadere

 This famous ballet was first choreographed by dance legend Marius Petipa alongside the musical works of Ludwig Minkus.
-Originally composed and produced as a piece specifically for Ekaterina Vazem, prima ballet and instructor of the early twentieth century.
-She created the lead female role and this first performance was held at the Imperial Ballet in St. Petersburg.
+Originally composed and produced as a piece specifically for Ekaterina Vazem, prima ballerina, and instructor in the early twentieth century.
+She originated the lead female role, and this first performance was held at the Imperial Ballet in St. Petersburg.

 Sergei Khudekov was the original creator of this famous ballet along with Petipa.
-Nikiya, a dancing girl, and Solor, a warrior who have just taken an oath of faithfulness to each other.
-Yet Solor is not the only man in love with Nikiya, The High Brahmin wants her for himself.
+Nikiya, a dancing girl, and Solor, a warrior who has just taken an oath of faithfulness to each other.
+Solor is not the only man in love with Nikiya; The High Brahmin wants her for himself.